aadarshsable/Darsh-s_Notes/BIO101/Cell Biology/Process of Science.md

 ![[Process of Science.png]]

-$Q.$ How do science and technology int
+$Q.$ How do science and technology interact?
+> New Scientific discovery may lead to new technologies : new techonoogies may increase the ability of scientists to discover new knowledge